belingud/gptcomet/README.md

     retries = 2
     output.lang = "en"
     ```
-2. Run the following command to generate a commit message: `gmsg generate commit`
+2. Run the following command to generate a commit message: `gmsg commit`
 3. GPTComet will generate a commit message based on the changes made in the code and display it in the console.

 Note: Replace `YOUR_API_KEY` with your actual API key for the provider.